 The death of Abu Musab al-Zarqawi on 7 June 2006 created the routine expectation among coalition representatives of a decline of al-Qaida influence in Iraq.
-This reaction was echoed in
+This reaction was

 In April 2006, the Chinese prime minister Hu Jintao visited Washington and lunched with President Bush.
 Many observers noted the apparent indignities inflicted on the Chinese leader in the United

-The Haditha incident of 19 November 2005, when twenty-four Iraqi civilians appear to have been massacred by a United States marine-corps unit in the immediate aftermath of a bomb attack
+The Haditha incident of 19 November 2005, when twenty-four Iraqi civilians appear to have been massacred by a United States marine-corps unit in the immediate aftermath of a

 George W Bush's hailing of a "turning-point" in Iraq in his speech of 22 May has coincided with more problems for the coalition forces there.
-The

 The formation of a government in Baghdad under prime minister Nouri al-Maliki has been hailed by George W Bush and Tony Blair as a breakthrough.
-Their reaction leaves out of
+Their reaction leaves out

-On 7 July 2005, four suicide-bombers attacked the London transport system, killing fifty-two people and wounding 700 in a series of coordinated bomb blasts three on underground trains and one
+On 7 July 2005, four suicide-bombers attacked the London transport system, killing fifty-two people and wounding 700 in a series of coordinated bomb blasts three on underground trains

 As the Iraq war becomes increasingly unpopular within the United States and President George W Bush records exceptionally low approval ratings, the administration needs to redouble its efforts to present